Spinal Cord Injury (SCI): Types and Treatment News

 - Persons with quadriplegia may stay in a hospital for up to six to eight months.

-- Hospital stays often involve both rehabilitation and physiotherapy prior to discharge.
+- Hospital stays often involve both rehabilitation and physiotherapy before discharge.
 The person's stay in the hospital may involve teaching to help them adjust to life using a wheelchair and education regarding techniques to make everyday living easier.

 Cervical (neck) injuries usually result in full or partial tetraplegia (Quadriplegia).
 However, depending on the specific location and severity of trauma, limited function may be retained.
 See the list of C1 to S5 Vertebra functions.